F6ITU/Alexiares_LPF/README.md

 Original work by Graham Haddock, KE9H and Phil Harman, VK6APH.

-3D image of the board are stored on this repo
+3D image of the board are stored on this repo (image sub  dir)

-LPF_Top.jpg

-LPF_bottom.jpg
-These two picture illustrate the V1 and V2 version lpf-V3.jpg is a 3D picture of the V3.0 prototype.
-The main difference is the integration of the 54 MHz lpf which is not in permanent use anymore.
+The main difference with the original filter is the integration of the 54 MHz lpf which is not in permanent use .
 In this version, C69 is not necessary anymore.

-Board's dimensions are oversized to fit the 5x10 and 10x10cm size of all board of the Hermes project under Kicad:
+Board's dimensions are oversized 10x15cm

-AlexI2C

-Alexandrie

-Alexiares_Coax_Out

-Alexiares_HPF

-Alexiares_LPF (this one)

-Mentor